Removing the Blankets One by One

 LYWA hopes that these multimedia presentations will serve to immerse you in these precious teachings and will enhance your meditation and practice.
 By weaving Archive resources together in this multidimensional way we intend to offer you the means to deepen your experience of the teachings - almost as if you had attended the teachings in person.

-This multimedia version of Lama Yeshe’s The Nature of the Mind adds to our growing collection of multimedia titles including Lama Yeshe’s How to Meditate and Freedom - Courage - Realization, Lama Zopa Rinpoche’s The Merely Imputed I and the Bodhisattva Attitude multimedia series beginning with Everything Depends on Your Attitude.
+This multimedia version of Lama Yeshe’s The Nature of the Mind was designed by Megan Evart and adds to our growing collection of multimedia titles including Lama Yeshe’s How to Meditate and Freedom - Courage - Realization, Lama Zopa Rinpoche’s The Merely Imputed I and the Bodhisattva Attitude multimedia series beginning with Everything Depends on Your Attitude.
 Experience the complete collection of LYWA multimedia titles here.

 About the Lama Yeshe Wisdom Archive

 These multimedia titles are made possible by the kind supporters of the Lama Yeshe Wisdom Archive who, like you, appreciate how the Archive makes the teachings of Lama Yeshe and Lama Zopa Rinpoche freely available in myriad formats on the LYWA website for researching, listening, reading, downloading and ordering, shared daily with our social media communities and distributed worldwide as audio books, ebooks and many free books.

 Please join us in sharing the Dharma with everyone everywhere for the happiness and benefit of all beings.
 Learn how by visiting us at LamaYeshe.com.